neerajprao/Churn_Prediction/README.md

 ## Overview

-Churn Predictor is a powerful web-based application that predicts customer churn using a combination of traditional machine learning, advanced deep learning, and hybrid quantum-classical models.
+Churn Predictor is a powerful web-based application that predicts customer churn using a combination of traditional machine learning and advanced deep learning models.
 It is designed to help businesses retain customers by identifying individuals at high risk of leaving based on their profile and behavioral attributes.

 ## Features

 - Predicts customer churn using:
   - Classical Machine Learning: Random Forest, XGBoost, LightGBM, CatBoost
   - Deep Learning: SAINT, NODE, TabNet, TabTransformer
-  - Quantum Machine Learning: Hybrid Quantum-Classical model using PennyLane and scikit-learn
 - Model comparison with accuracy metrics
 - Interactive UI for inputting customer details
 - Clean API and modular Flask backend